AckerlyXu/heima/articles/automation/automation-scenario-aws-deployment.md

 <!-- not suitable for Mooncake -->

-<properties
+---
-    pageTitle="Automating deployment of a VM in Amazon Web Services | Azure" description="This article demonstrates how to use Azure Automation to automate creation of an Amazon Web Service VM" services="automation"
+title: Automating deployment of a VM in Amazon Web Services | Azure
+description: This article demonstrates how to use Azure Automation to automate creation of an Amazon Web Service VM
-    documentationcenter=""
-    author="mgoedtel"
-    manager="jwhit"
-    editor="" />
-<tags
-    ms.assetid="1d85c01a-d795-4523-8194-84fc15b53838"
-    ms.service="automation"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="01/13/2017"
-    wacn.date=""
-    ms.author="tiandert; bwren" />
+services: automation
+documentationcenter: ''
+author: mgoedtel
+manager: jwhit
+editor: ''

+ms.assetid: 1d85c01a-d795-4523-8194-84fc15b53838
+ms.service: automation
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/13/2017
+wacn.date: ''
+ms.author: tiandert; bwren
+---

 # Azure Automation scenario - provision an AWS virtual machine
 In this article, we demonstrate how you can leverage Azure Automation to provision a virtual machine in your Amazon Web Service (AWS) subscription and give that VM a specific name - which AWS refers to as "tagging" the VM.

 ## Prerequisites
 For the purposes of this article, you need to have an Azure Automation account and an AWS subscription.
-For more information on setting up an Azure Automation account and configuring it with your AWS subscription credentials, review [Configure Authentication with Amazon Web Services](/documentation/articles/automation-sec-configure-aws-account/).
+For more information on setting up an Azure Automation account and configuring it with your AWS subscription credentials, review [Configure Authentication with Amazon Web Services](./automation-sec-configure-aws-account.md).
 This account should be created or updated with your AWS subscription credentials before proceeding, as we will reference this account in the steps below.

 ## Deploy Amazon Web Services PowerShell Module
 Our VM provisioning runbook will leverage the AWS PowerShell module to do its work.
 Perform the following steps to add the module to your Automation account that is configured with your AWS subscription credentials.